 This cycle also makes it simpler for KOLs to share reviews and for users to create and upload their own videos, possibly for the chance to win a reward or prize.
 Videos can also enable real-time interaction.
 For example, live video broadcasting allows for personalized audience interaction and feedback, which could provide very useful data for future marketing campaigns.

-Brands with Short Video Success
+Brands with Short Videos Success

 Answer Tea’s campaign involved a special packaging design.
 Users could send their orders along with a question and the answer would be revealed as they open the lid of their cup.
 Their Douyin channel accumulated 345,000 followers, and their 30+ clips garnered 1.1 million likes.